MasterOfMastersDestoyerOfWorlds/KriegEterna/web/content/compendium/terror-king.md

 </p>
 {{<card-detail-image file="oprichniki.jpg">}}
 <p>
-During his reign Ivan would conquer the Kazan and Astrakhan Khanates (present day southren Russia) increasing the territory of Russia by roughly a third.
+During his reign Ivan would conquer the Kazan and Astrakhan Khanates (present day southern Russia) increasing the territory of Russia by roughly a third.
 However, his costly attempts to conquer Livonia (present day Estonia and Latvia) in order to gain a port on the Baltic would prove costly and unsuccessful.
-His rule was that of the autocrat, where personal allegience and frendship to the Tsar was much more important than any other political or economic power (see also {{<cardlink name="Wrath">}}).
+His rule was that of the autocrat, where personal allegiance and friendship to the Tsar was much more important than any other political or economic power (see also {{<cardlink name="Wrath">}}).
 </p>
 {{</card-detail-page>}}